damianoplebani/curiosity/README.md

 ##### [PragmataPro](http://www.fsd.it/fonts/pragmatapro.htm)
 > PragmataPro™ is a condensed monospaced font optimized for screen, designed to be the ideal font for coding and engineering.

-Designed by Italian type designer [Fabrizio Schiavi](http://www.fsd.it) over the last years, it has no interline spacings so it's perfect as UI typeface.
-It's quite expensive, but it's worth every penny if you consider the great aumont of the work. <small>Furthermore, don't forget to have a look at [these slick OpenType ligatures](http://www.fsd.it/fonts/pragmatapro/OpenType_features.png)</small>
+Designed by Italian type designer [Fabrizio Schiavi](http://www.fsd.it) over the last years, it has no interline spacings so it's perfect as UI typeface as well.
+It's quite expensive, but it's worth every penny if you consider the great aumont of the work.
+Furthermore, don't forget to have a look at [these slick OpenType ligatures](http://www.fsd.it/fonts/pragmatapro/OpenType_features.png)

 ##### [Input](http://input.fontbureau.com)
 > Input is a flexible system of fonts designed specifically for code by [David Jonathan Ross](http://www.fontbureau.com/people/DavidJonathanRoss/).
 It offers both monospaced and proportional fonts, all with a large range of widths, weights, and styles for richer code formatting.